Babcock International: 1980–1999

 During 1982, Babcock International was floated on the London Stock Exchange, becoming Babcock International PLC.
 Around this time, subsidiary company Babcock & Wilcox (Operations) Ltd was rebranded Babcock Power Ltd; this division has subsequently become Babcock Energy Ltd. By 1985, Babcock International's turnover had reached £1.1 billion; its subsidiaries were engaged in ventures and projects across the world, typically focusing on its contracting activities.
 Its materials-handling business, which had been unprofitable since the 1970s, was subject to restructuring efforts and job losses around this period.

 During 1987, Babcock merged with rival engineering company FKI Electricals plc, forming FKI Babcock PLC.
 Shortly thereafter, the newly merged company's head office in London and more than two-dozen plants were closed, causing the loss of around 6,000 jobs, over half of these based in Britain, reducing its workforce to less than 30,000.
 Several engineering and transport businesses were purchased during this period.
 During August 1989, FKI Babcock PLC demerged to form Babcock International Group PLC and FKI plc.

 The newly independent Babcock International soon engaged in several acquisitions.
 In April 1992, the firm bought Middle Eastern energy industry contractor King Wilkinson.
 That same year, the Swedish ship-to-shore handling business Consilium was also acquired.
 During 1994, Babcock acquired British conglomerate Thorn EMI's 35 per cent stake in the Rosyth Dockyard, resulting in the creation of Babcock Rosyth Defence.
 In the same year, Babcock's material handling business, centred in Germany, was reorganised and rebranded as Babcock Materials Handling.

 Following the recording of a £42 million loss for the business in 1994, which was largely attributed to its energy division and repercussions from a contract at Drax Power Station, Babcock International responded by strategically avoiding overly-large contracts, unless the associated risk was being shared with other partners.
 Furthermore, the business decided that it would dispose of its more risky business venture altogether.
-Amongst other changes, the Babcock International's works at Rosyth was heavily impacted, being redirected towards the civil sector, such as the oil industry.
+Amongst other changes, Babcock International's works at Rosyth was heavily impacted, being redirected towards the civil sector, such as the oil industry.
 During late 1996, Babcock purchased Rosyth from the Ministry of Defence at a net cost of £21m.

-During 1995, a 75% stake in the boiler manufacturing and energy services activities (originally the core businesses of Babcock), by then known as Babcock Energy Ltd, were sold to Mitsui Engineering & Shipbuilding of Japan, and became Mitsui Babcock Energy Ltd. In November 2006, Mitsui sold the company to Doosan Heavy Industries & Construction a subsidiary company of the Doosan Group of South Korea: at that time the company was renamed Doosan Babcock Energy Ltd. In September 2009, the Czech-based steam turbine manufacturer, Skoda Power, became part of Doosan Babcock Energy Ltd; this venture was subsequently rebranded Doosan Power Systems Ltd in 2010.
+During 1995, a 75% stake in the boiler manufacturing and energy services activities (originally the core businesses of Babcock), by then known as Babcock Energy Ltd, were sold to Mitsui Engineering & Shipbuilding of Japan, and became Mitsui Babcock Energy Ltd. In November 2006, Mitsui sold the company to Doosan Heavy Industries & Construction, a subsidiary company of the Doosan Group of South Korea: at that time the company was renamed Doosan Babcock Energy Ltd. In September 2009, the Czech-based steam turbine manufacturer, Skoda Power, became part of Doosan Babcock Energy Ltd; this venture was subsequently rebranded Doosan Power Systems Ltd in 2010.